vamsikrishnaA9/ALU/README.md

 0 1 0 1      -       Arithmetic Shift left
 0 1 1 0      -       Rotate Shift Right
 0 1 1 1      -       Rotate Shift Left
-1 0 0 0      -       Logical lShift Left
+1 0 0 0      -       Logical shift Left
-1 0 0 1      -       Arithematic Right Shift
+1 0 0 1      -       Arithmetic Right Shift
 1 0 1 0      -       Magnitude Comparator
 1 0 1 1      -       Equality Comparator

-All the 4 bit Operation Outputs are drived by the 16x1 Multiplexers and gives the final output.
+All the 4-bit Operation Outputs are driven by the 16x1 Multiplexers and give the final output.